dochy-ksti/dochy/dochy_manual/src/b2_save_history_files/whats_dochy_history.md

 You must remove all dependants, and retain all dependencies.
 This library has a removing policy, "retain last N files and dependencies".
 Besides, you can specify files to retain and remove all the other files without their dependencies.

-This is the typical directory composition.

-─ proj_dir ┬─ history_dit
-           ├─ save_dir
-           └─ src_dir

-Maybe you want to use multiple data for your project.

-─ proj_dir ┬─ data_a_dir ┬─ history_dir_a
-           │             ├─ save_dir_a
-           │             └─ src_dir_a
-           └─ data_b_dir ┬─ history_dir_b
-                         ├─ save_dir_b
-                         └─ src_dir_b

-But you don't need to obey this.
-There's no limitation about directory compositions in Dochy.
-(but history_dir, save_dir, and src_dir need to be a dedicated directory.)